the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 A translation of research outputs into curated tutorials, case studies and checklists.
 The books are Jupyter Books (https://github.com/jupyter/jupyter-book) which build and host static web content directly from markdown files or jupyter notebooks in a GitHub repository.
 They are easy to version control, edit and extend.
-The notebooks are interactive via a Binder plugin.
+The notebooks are interactive via a Binder plugin (https://mybinder.org).

 The _Turing Way_ community is a global collaboration of research engineers, data librarians, industry professionals, and domain expert researchers at all levels of seniority.
 Anyone can contribute to the book at any time and our community manager will provide 1:1 mentorship for anyone who wants to incorporate their knowledge into the books.